 Protruding out of the roof of Number 2, was the tail-fin of a giant shark.

 Twenty-five feet long and weighing 200 kilos, the fibreglass fish was the work of sculptor John Buckley.
-It had been commissioned by local radio presenter, Bill Heine, into whose semi-detached dwelling it appeared to have crashed from the heavens.
+It had been commissioned by local radio presenter, Bill Heine, into whose terraced dwelling it appeared to have crashed from the heavens.

 ‘The shark was to express someone feeling totally impotent and ripping a hole in their roof out of a sense of impotence and anger and desperation,’ Heine declared.
 ‘It’s saying something about CND, nuclear power, Chernobyl and Nagasaki.’